Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

-At high baryon densities, the core of the neutron star is likely to convert to quark matter.
 With the outer regions being in the hadronic phase, there will be a phase boundary separating the quark core from the hadronic region.
 With quark matter equation of state for the core, the mass and size relationship of the neutron star is affected \cite{Baym:2017whm} which can be probed by observations, e.g. using thermonuclear X-ray bursts from matter accretion on NS surface in binary systems \cite{Ozel:2016oaf}.
 The compactness of the neutron star ($M/R$) is directly probed by the tidal deformability from gravitational wave detection from binary neutron star mergers.
+Detailed analysis of the wave form of gravitational waves from BNS merger have been used to constrain equation of states of the matter in the core, as we discussed above.
+With a hybrid equation of state, in NS mergers, the core may lead to shock waves reflecting from the quark-hadron interface inside hypermassive neutron stars.
+In addition, the formation of high density region and its transition to quark matter during the merger may give rise to dissipation during the merger leading to an enhanced damping of the ringdown \cite{Annala:2019puf}.
+Damping of global oscillation modes, like the r-mode, is an important observational tool to probe the existence of quark matter core using gravitational wave signals, or indirect electromagnetic probes.
+Required damping is difficult to account for in the minimal neutron star models, and quark matter core can provide for the enhanced damping \cite{Alford:2019oge}.

-Possibility of strange quark matter in the high density core of neutron star has been discussed where three-flavor quark matter is assumed more stable than nuclear matter at low density \cite{Witten:1984,Farhi:1984qu,Alcock:1986,Horvath:1992wq,Weber:1994}.
-The composition of the core also affects the cooling of neutron star by neutrino emission.
+Possibility of strange quark matter in the high density core of neutron star has also been discussed where three-flavor quark matter is assumed more stable than nuclear matter at low density \cite{Witten:1984rs, Farhi:1984qu, Alcock:1986hz, Horvath:1992wq, Weber:1994yx}.
+The composition of the core also affects the cooling of neutron star by neutrino emission, though this is more effective as a signal for very high baryon density phases, namely the color superconducting phases.